Chukwuebukaoguejiofo/Programming_cheat_sheets/git/git_stash.md

 # git stash

+- why? when you are in the middle of working with something, and you need to stop right away and work with something else

+- so you can store them in a temporary area!

+- then when you are done with the emergency, you can apply back your changes and resume your work!!!

 ### GOTCHAS

 - if the `$ git stash pop` has a conflict, it will not drop the stash! for your safety!!!